The world is moving towards natural living again.

 Look out for furniture made with sustainable or reclaimed wood, or recycled materials.
 Avoid making fast fashion choices by purchasing durable, timeless furniture for your home.
 Also, avoid purchasing anything containing microfibres.

-For bedding, choose products with natural fibres such as organic cotton or hemp sheets, ethically sourced down feathered duvets, breathable bamboo mattress covers and so on.
+For bedding, choose products with natural fibres, such as organic cotton or hemp sheets, ethically sourced down feather duvets, breathable bamboo mattress covers and so on.

 Do it yourself